devoteamgcloud/flycs_sdk/docs/triggers.rst

 - `PubSub topic`
 - `Google Cloud Storage`
 - `Other pipeline`

-PubSub topic
+- `Multiple Other pipelines`

+`PubSub topic`
 ############

 This triggers creates a subscription to the topic and then waits for any message to come.
 One a message is received, the rest of the pipeline is executed.

-The PubSub trigger has 2 property you can configure:
+The PubSub trigger has 2 properties you can configure:

 - **topic**: The full path to a pubsub topic.
 The topic MUST exist before the pipeline with the trigger is executed.
 - **subscription_project**: Optional property that let you choose in which project the subscription to the topic will be created.